Everything You Need to Know About Wedding Dress Preservation

 The Preservation Box Should Be Sealed Airtight

-A preserved dress is typically stored in an airtight box where the oxygen has been sucked out and forum.myumunna.com replaced with nitrogen.
-This is meant to prevent oxidation (aging, discoloration, etc.), which may happen to clothes that have been stored for several years.
+A preserved dress is typically stored in an airtight box where the oxygen has been sucked out and replaced with nitrogen.
+This is meant to prevent oxidation (aging, discoloration, napoli.in etc.), which may happen to clothes that have been stored for several years.
 Wedding gown specialists recommend that you never break the seal, and if you do, that you should have it preserved and sealed back up again.

 Store the Wedding Dress in a Cool, Dark Place

 Once the wedding dress has been properly cleaned, it's time to store it.
 Protect your dress from direct sunlight, which may fade and turn the dress yellow.
-Remove it from the hanger, which may cause the heaviest dresses to become misshapen.
+Remove it from the hanger, claverfox.com which may cause the heaviest dresses to become misshapen.
 Whatever you do, avoid storing your dress in a regular, zip-up plastic bag.
 Plastic like that holds moisture and can potentially discolor a wedding dress.
 The exception to this is acid-free plastic, which wedding preservation boxes are made from.
 Go with a professional wedding preservation box, or better yet, a wedding chest.